lu-pl/semantic-sandbox/README.md

 For port mappings see [Triplestores](https://github.com/lu-pl/semantic-sandbox?tab=readme-ov-file#triplestores).

-[Todo: Add compose profiles for selecting the Triplestores to start.]
+[Todo: Add compose profiles for selecting which Triplestores to start.]

 ## Triplestores